Buying Your first home? Get Your Finances In Order In 5 Easy Steps

 1. Speak to the money people

-Buying your first home you have to speak to people like accountants, banks managers and mortgage brokers.
+Buying your first home you have to speak to people like accountants, banks managers, mortgage brokers and estate agents.
 They’re not as scary as you may think and they know the housing market inside out.

 Ask friends and family for recommendations for the people they used.
 Call them up and explain your current money situation.
 Base your course of action on their advice.